jbkalmbach/ESP/README.md

-# PG-Interp
+# GP-Spectra

 ## Purpose

 ## Requirements
-In order to run PG-Interp you will need to install 1) the LSST simulations software (https://confluence.lsstcorp.org/display/SIM/Catalogs+and+MAF) and 2) scikit-learn.
+In order to run GP-Spectra you will need to install 1) the LSST simulations software (https://confluence.lsstcorp.org/display/SIM/Catalogs+and+MAF) and 2) scikit-learn.
 Once those are installed you can (replacing WORK_DIR with the desired location) add the appropriate form of the following line to your '.login' file: